How much coal is in the United States?

 Based on U.S. coal production in 2020, of about 0.535 billion short tons, the recoverable coal reserves would last about 470 years, and recoverable reserves at producing mines would last about 25 years.
 The actual number of years that those reserves will last depends on changes in production and reserves estimates.

 Six states had 77% of the demonstrated reserve base (DRB) of coal as of January 1, 2021:

 Twenty five other states had the remaining 23% of the DRB.

 What is the amount of world coal reserves?

 As of December 31, 2020, estimates of total world proved recoverable reserves of coal were about 1,156 billion short tons (or about 1.16 trillion short tons), and five countries had about 75% of the world's proved coal reserves.

-- The top five countries and their share of world proved coal reserves as of 12/31/2016
+- The top five countries and their percentage share of world proved coal reserves as of 12/31/2020 were:

 - United States22%

 Last updated: October 19, 2021